Research

 FAX: (519) 661-2033

-The evanescent field of a propagating waveguide mode can be used in various ways in microscopy.
+The evanescent field of a propagating waveguide mode can be used in various ways in microscopy and spectroscopy.
 It basically serves as the illumination source for samples located on the surface of a waveguide.
-Therefore the microscopy slide has to carry a waveguide at its surface.

 The evanescent light as the illuminating source of any microscopic object on the surface of the waveguide can serve many purposes.
 It can be used for: